KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Honesty and Objectivity

 We strive to report data accurately and objectively, avoiding bias or the manipulation of results.
-We are committed to providing truthful representation of our research findings (i.e., avoid [*falsification*](#falsification), [*fabrication*](#fabrication), or [*plagiarism*](#plagiarism)).
+We are committed to providing a truthful representation of our research findings (i.e., avoiding [*falsification*](#falsification), [*fabrication*](#fabrication), or [*plagiarism*](#plagiarism)).